Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Power of One.md

 My time: I offer up my Life as a free gift that you can engage with if it is helpful and meaningful.

-Value Reciprocity: Each [[Participant]] will contribute an amount weekly to a [[Power of One Fund]] hosted by the Lionsberg 501(c)(3) public charity.
+Value Reciprocity: [[Participants]] will contribute weekly to fund hosted by the Lionsberg 501(c)(3) public charity.
 The amount of the contribution should reflect the value of the experience / experiment to you, and your desire to see it expanded to serve others.

 If, after the 6 week experiment, we decide to expand it, the accumulated resources will be transparently used to improve or expand the Program in accordance with a strategic plan we will develop together.